Why We’re So Sure, And So Often Wrong

 Pause, Check, Ask

-When a situation feels frustrating or confusing, the ladder of inference can be a useful pause point.
+When a situation feels frustrating or unclear, the Ladder of Inference can serve as a useful pause point.
 Before reacting, take a moment to step back down the ladder.

 Slow down your reaction.
 Notice when you are moving quickly from what happened to what you believe it means.